-In June 2015, the Company completed the sale of the entities that own and operate the West Polaris to Seadrill Partners.
+In June 2015, the Company completed the sale of the entities that own and operate the West Polaris to seadrill Partners.
 One of the entities sold was the sole borrower under \$420 million senior secured credit facility.
 See Note 4 - Contingent consideration for further details.
-Seadrill Limited continues to act as the guarantor under the facility.